Tim Kurkjian: Journalism career

 In 1974, Kurkjian enrolled at the University of Maryland's Philip Merrill College of Journalism.
 While at Maryland, Kurkjian covered high school sports for his hometown newspaper, the Montgomery Journal.
 Immediately after graduating from Maryland with a B.A. in journalism in 1978, Kurkjian took an entry-level position with the Washington Star.
 By 1981, he became a staff writer.
 When the Star folded that year, he took a position with the Baltimore News-American.
 That paper also went out of business within two months of Kurkjian's arrival.
 He began covering baseball as the Texas Rangers beat writer for The Dallas Morning News where he worked from 1981 to 1985.
-Kurkjian then covered the Baltimore Orioles for The Baltimore Sun beginning in 1986.
+Kurkjian then covered the Baltimore Orioles for The Baltimore Sun beginning in 1986, where he met and had a competitive rivalry with fellow baseball writer Ken Rosenthal.
 He was a senior writer for Sports Illustrated from 1989 to 1997.
 In 1997, Sports Illustrated reassigned him to covering basketball.
 He served in this capacity for six months before accepting a job at ESPN as a baseball writer and television journalist in 1998 at 40 years old.

 He authored his first book, America's Game, in 2000 and released his second book, Is This a Great Game, or What?: From A-Rod's Heart to Zim's Head—My 25 Years in Baseball in May 2007.
 In 2016, he published his book I'm Fascinated by Sacrifice Flies: Inside the Game We All Love.
-He was the 1999 and 2007 Commencement speaker at his alma mater, Walter Johnson High School, the 2008 speaker at Seneca Valley High School, and also delivered the winter commencement speech at the University of Maryland on December 19, 2007.
+He was the 1999, 2007, and 2023 Commencement speaker at his alma mater, Walter Johnson High School, the 2008 speaker at Seneca Valley High School, and also delivered the winter commencement speech at the University of Maryland on December 19, 2007.